Murphy, North Carolina: Education

-There are also several alternative education options including The Learning Center (K-8), Murphy Adventist Christian School (K-11), and TLC Montessori (Pre-K.) There is also a thriving homeschool community.
+One alternative education option is Murphy Adventist Christian School (K-8).
+There is also a thriving homeschool community.

-Higher education is offered at Tri-County Community College, or several nearby colleges and universities including North Georgia Technical College, Young Harris College, Western Carolina University, Southwestern College, and University of North Georgia.
+Higher education is offered at Tri-County Community College, or several nearby colleges and universities including North Georgia Technical College, Young Harris College, Western Carolina University, Southwestern Community College, and University of North Georgia.

-The John C. Campbell Folkschool is located in Brasstown, NC an unincorporated village near Murphy.
+The John C. Campbell Folk School, the oldest and largest folk school in the United States, is located in Brasstown, an unincorporated village near Murphy.
 It exists partly in Cherokee County and partly in Clay County.
 This education center focuses on creative folk arts for all ages.
-The Folkschool also offers musical concerts and community dance entertainment.
+The folk school also offers musical concerts and community dance entertainment.

 Transportation

 Murphy sits just northwest of 19/74/64/129 which runs from just southwest of Murphy to Topton, just before US 129 breaks off.
 It is easily accessed by motor vehicle.

 In-town and in-county transportation is available, for a small fee, via Cherokee County Transit.
 There are also private taxis for hire.

 Western Carolina Regional Airport (ICAO: KRHP, FAA LID: RHP), known locally as the Murphy Airport, Andrews Airport, or Andrews-Murphy Airport, is located between the cities of Andrews and Murphy.

 The closest commercial passenger airports are the Chattanooga Metropolitan Airport (IATA: CHA) 83 miles and the Hartsfield–Jackson Atlanta International Airport (IATA: ATL) 126 miles.